FelippePaulo/DNSTest/README.md

 # DNSTest
-Test to check witch dns is best for bloquing atacks
+Test to check which dns is best for blocking atacks